A comma is a punctuation symbol used in multiple ways to indicate a pause or particular organization. Commas are one of the most useful tools.

 Commas follow particular rules in particular sentence constructions, as well; they are very important in both compound sentences and complex sentences.

-You will learn more about these sentence types in later lessons, but for now, just keep in mind that a compound sentence is a sentence that combines two or more independent clauses, while a complex sentence is a sentence that combines at least one dependent clause with at least one independent clause.
+A compound sentence is a sentence that combines two or more independent clauses.
+A complex sentence is a sentence that combines at least one dependent clause with at least one independent clause.
 In both types of sentences, commas separate these clauses.

 In compound sentences that are combined using coordinating conjunctions, the comma is placed before that coordinating conjunction.

 EXAMPLEThe day is cold, but it's not snowing.